brwilkinson/MultiTierARMLoadBalance/README.md

 * There is only a single Public IP on the Load Balancer

-* The member servers are behind NAT on different ports for WSMAN and RDP (for examples)
+* The member server/s are behind NAT on different ports for WSMAN and RDP (for examples)

-* The Mid Tier Servers are Load Balanced on port 80 (for examples)
+* The Mid Tier Server/s are Load Balanced on port 80 (for examples)

+* There is not direct access via WSMAN or RDP other than the member server/s